kerguler/sPop2/README.md

 </p>

 This is the standalone C library of the dynamically-structured matrix population model sPop2.
 This version implements both hazard-based and accumulative processes.
-While the method of hazards is reserved for survival, both methods can be used for development.
+While the method of hazards is implemented in the *spop* data structure, the method of accumulation is implemented in *spop2*.

 ## Installation

 **Configuration**

-Constructing configuration and Makefiles
+Construct configuration and Makefiles

 ```bash
 ./configure